nullnet-labs/nullnet-docs/decisions/0001-java-spring-boot-backend.md

 ## Notes

 Developer capability is a part of system design.
-I've used other backend technologies in a learning & demonstration capacity, but I want a professional-level product, which is best guaranteed by investing proven professional-level skill.
+I've used other backend technologies in a learning & demonstration capacity, but I want a professional-level product, which is best guaranteed by applying proven professional-level skill.